rominalodolo/Linux_Terminal_Course/README.md

 ### `piping`
+` | ` used to pipe, or transfer, the standard output from the command on its left into the standard input of the command on its right.

 ### `sort`
-Helps you sort them by name
+Helps you sort them by name.
+Sorts the output.
+But does not store it.
+Case sensitive.
+You can tell it not the be cas sensitive.

 ### `uniq`